 You can also define task access rights (similar to access rights for workbooks, etc.).
-Each task in the Scheduler component has a “Security” tab, where you can define access to it.
-If the setting on an individual task (e.g. “Read”) conflicts with the given rights for ste_scheduler (e.g. “Write”), the lower right “wins”.
+Each task in the Scheduler component has a Security tab, where you can define access to that task.
+If the setting on an individual task (e.g. read) conflicts with the given rights for ste_scheduler (e.g. write), the lower rights level takes precedence.